pyoseo/pyoseo/docs/installation.rst

 #.
 In order for pyoseo to work, we must use (at least one) celery worker and
    also a celerybeat instance.
 Celery workers are the processes that manage the execution queue.
 Celerybeat is a process that allows running tasks periodically.
-Pyoseo needs both queued periodic tasks.
+Pyoseo needs both queued and periodic tasks.
    To allow the celery daemon processes to start at boot, we need to install these processes enbaling them to run as services.